italian dessert recipes

 * Some people sprinkle powdered sugar on top right before serving.

 Sorry this isn't a make ahead and freeze dessert.
+Regardless of your choice in cannoli filling recipes this just doesn't keep.
+And that's because of the shells.
+They get soggy quick.
 You will want to fill the cannoli shells a few hours before serving.
-They get soggy quick.
+But not much more than a few hours.

-Here's some traditional goodies you can add to either of the cannoli filling recipes:
+Here's some traditional goodies you can add to either of the cannoli filling recipes (mascarpone or ricotta):

 Yup.
 Not a problem.
 You can skip it - or create your own creation and choose a flavoring of your choice.